devuco/patch-package-update/README.md

 You can use npx to run patch-package-update without installing it globally.
 However, if you prefer to install it globally, you can do so via npm.

+#### Note: If you have added "patch-package" in the "scripts" section of your package.json under "postinstall", please remove it before running this command.
+You can add it back later.

 ### Using npx (recommended)

 ```bash